Common Denominator

 Why is it Important?

-Before you can add or subtract fractions, the fractions need to have a common denominator (in other words the denominators must be the same).
+Before we can add or subtract fractions, the fractions need to have a common denominator

 Making The Denominators the Same

-Multiply both parts of each fraction by the denominator of the other
+Multiply top and bottom of each fraction by the denominator of the other.

-This always works, but you will often need to simplify the fraction afterwards, as in this example (press play button):
+This always works, but we often need to simplify the fraction afterwards, as in this example (press play button):

 What Did We Do?

 1. We multiplied each fraction by the denominator of the other.
-Let's use letters instead of numbers to show it:
+Let's use letters instead of numbers:

 2. And because they now have the same denominator, we can add them: